Easy Free Links to Your Website

 Process for gaining Free Links

-First off, you must have a Google webmaster tools account, if you don’t already, go and set one up, as it will come in handy for other things too.
+First off, you must have a Google search console account, if you don’t already, go and set one up, as it will come in handy for other things too.
 Second, you must be able to edit and upload your htaccess file on your web server, so you will also need a text editor, I use crimson editor usually and then upload via ftp.

 Provided you do have some old pages listed, they will have numbers to the right, if you click on them it will show you all the external links already pointing to a page of your website, which no longer exists.